rguides

 For large datasets (millions of rows), data.table is often 10-100x faster than dplyr for grouped aggregations.
 However, for small datasets (thousands of rows), the difference may be negligible.

 When reading microbenchmark output, focus on the median time rather than the mean.
-The median is more robust to outliers caused by system interrupts or garbage collection.
+The median is more reliable to outliers caused by system interrupts or garbage collection.

 Key metrics: